Anxiety After Mushroom Trip – One Year Later

 With anxiety and a break-up combined, I was a complete mess for a while.
 But I still tried my best to keep up positive habits that would benefit my mental health, such as going for walks in nature.

-Daily yoga became my life-saving anchor for a while – when I started implementing this habit was when I really started seeing improvements with my mental health and started to feel a bit more secure again.
+Daily yoga became my life-saving anchor for a while – when I started implementing this habit was when I really started seeing improvements in my mental health and started to feel a bit more secure again.

 Especially since my anxiety was so strongly physical, connecting with my body in a safe and healthy way was a very important part of my recovery.
 It made me feel a lot stronger again and ready to face what was coming.